Skip to main content

 Solutions:

-• Log into Business Dashboard
+• Log into the dashboard

 • Navigate to Settings > Webhooks